geleeroyale/BeetsManager/README.md

 - **`GH_USERNAME`**: Your GitHub username (or organization) for the GHCR image path.
 - **`GH_REPONAME`**: Your GitHub repository name for the GHCR image path.
 - **`IMAGE_TAG`**: The tag of the GHCR image to pull (e.g., `latest`, `main`, `sha-xxxxx`, `v1.0`).
+- **`PUID`**: Process User ID - the user ID that will own files created by the container.
+Set to your host user's UID for proper permissions.
+- **`PGID`**: Process Group ID - the group ID that will own files created by the container.
+Set to your host user's GID for proper permissions.
 - **`BEETS_CONFIG_DIR_HOST`**: _Host path_ to the directory containing `config.yaml` and `library.db`.
 Mounted to `/root/.config/beets`.
 - **`MUSIC_DIR_HOST`**: _Host path_ to your music library.
 Mounted to `/music`.
 - **`DOWNLOAD_DIR_HOST`**: _Host path_ to your downloads directory.
 Mounted to `/downloads`.